dean0x7d/pybinding/docs/tutorial/finite.rst

 The `width` parameter of :class:`.FreeformShape` specifies the bounding box width.
 Only sites inside the bounding box will be considered for the shape.
 It's like carving a sculpture from a block of stone.
-The bounding box can be thought of as the stone block, while the `contains` function is the carving tool that can give the shape fine detail.
+The bounding box can be thought of as the stone block, while the `contains` function is the carving tool that can give the fine detail of the shape.

 As with :class:`.Polygon`, we can visualize the shape with the :meth:`.FreeformShape.plot` method.